dee-mdw/HTML/README.md

 # HTML
-This is a reposiroty for just HTML projects
+This is a repository for just HTML projects